 This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.

 This product contains salt (sodium).
-Tell your doctor before using this drug if you are limiting your intake of salt.
+Before using this drug, tell your doctor if you are limiting the amount of salt in your diet.

 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.

-The risk of heart disease, liver disease, kidney disease, and high blood pressure increases with age.
-Therefore, older adults may be at greater risk for stomach/intestinal bleeding, high blood pressure, and kidney problems while using this product.
+The risk of heart disease, kidney/liver disease, and high blood pressure increases with age.
+Older adults may be more sensitive to the side effects of this drug, especially stomach/intestinal bleeding, increased blood pressure, kidney problems, and heart problems.

 Before using this medication, women of childbearing age should talk with their doctor(s) about the benefits and risks (such as miscarriage).
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It is not recommended for use during the first and last trimesters of pregnancy due to possible harm to the unborn baby and interference with normal labor/delivery.